 The file must use the standard template.
-For the best results, always first export the existing data (or an empty file if none exists), enter and/or update the data in this file and then re-import it.
+For the best results, always export the existing data first (or an empty file if none exists), enter and/or update the data in this file and then re-import it.

-The file must be in the CSV format and encoded in UTF-8 – please read the next chapter for more information on text editors.
+The file must be in the CSV format and encoded in UTF-8 – please read the next chapter for more information about text editors.

 Project agreement number must be the same as the active project on the website.
+Import of data for multiple projects is not possible in Mobility Tool.

-Partner ID and Mobility ID must be provided.
+Partner ID and Mobility ID must be always provided.

 In order to avoid duplicated mobilities the mobility ID should be unique in the imported file